SardarKhan299/ImageGalleryApp/README.md

 # ImageGalleryApp
 Its a simple image gallery app that used User's Phone storage to get the images from phone and Also Allow the User to Delete the Image Safetly from phone using delete permissions.
 It displays All the Images in a RecylerView Grid.
+It uses Glide Image Loading Library to Load Images.
+And Also it uses MVVM arhictecture.